ganesh1603/startup-assistant/README.md

 ## Notes

-* Do **not** upload your `.streamlit/secrets.toml` file to public repositories.
 * This project uses [Supabase](https://supabase.io) for session data logging.
 * Refer to official sources like [MCA](https://www.mca.gov.in/) or [StartupTN](https://startuptn.in/) for up-to-date registration procedures and document lists.
-* For deployment to Streamlit Community Cloud, ensure your repo is private if using `.streamlit/secrets.toml`.

 ---